Arnabds/Arnabds/README.md

 ## About Me

 I'm Arnab, a math grad student at the University of Pittsburgh, researching computational neuroscience with Dr. Bard Ermentrout.
 I specialized in pure mathematics during my MSc at IISER Bhopal, focusing on Algebra and Number Theory.
-Currently, I'm diving into data science and machine learning at CMU with Dr. Robert Kass.
+Currently, I'm diving into computational neuroscience and machine learning.
 With experience teaching at several institutions, I've honed my teamwork and leadership skills.
 I pride myself on patiently teaching calculus to students and expertly deboning Bengali fish dishes.

 ## Languages
 - Bengali(Native)